brynary/rack-bug/README.md

 #### custom file path for the request recording database ####

-Logical Rack::Insight uses SQLite to store data from requests, and outputs a database file in the root directory.
+Rack::Insight uses SQLite to store data from requests, and outputs a database file in the root directory.
 If you need the file to be created at another location (i.e. Heroku), you can pass a custom file path.